AlaaAlhelal-hub/FSND_Projects/FSND/projects/02_trivia_api/starter/backend/README.md

 ## Endpoints

 ### GET '/categories'
--General
+  - General
     - Fetches a dictionary of categories in which the keys are the ids and the value is the corresponding string of the category
     - Request Arguments: None
     - Returns: An object with a single key, categories, that contains a object of id: category_string key:value pairs.

--Sample : curl -X GET http://127.0.0.1:5000/categories
+  - Sample : curl -X GET http://127.0.0.1:5000/categories
 ```
 {
   "categories": [